 You may be interested in Pitbulls Pregnancy: How Many Puppies Can A Pitbull Have?

 Compared to other dog breeds bites, the injuries caused by Pitbulls were the most severe.
 She also stated that it’s hard to tell which Pitbull dogs will attack until they do.
-You may think that your Pitbulls are fine with children until it happens and one second is all it takes to cause death to your kid.
+You may think that your Pitbulls are fine with children until it happens and one second is all it takes.

 Injuries could disfigure your children for life or cause them scars and pains.
 Some children grow up and carry the emotional trauma throughout their lives.